Bram-Hub/VisualLogic-Web/readme.md

 ### Testing

-Run
+To run the test suite and generate coverage, run:

 ```bash
 npm test
 ```

-To run the test suite and generate coverage
-*Note: some of the coverage may be highlighted incorrectly due to `esm` being used to allow jest to test ES6 JS modules.*

 Individual files can be run by: